dhis2/dhis2-docs/src/developer/web-api/metadata.md

 </tbody>
 </table>

-Operators will be applied as logical *and* query, if you need a *or* query, you can have a look at our *in* filter (also have a look at the section below).
+Operators will be applied as logical *and* query, if you need an *or* query, you can have a look at our *in* filter (also have a look at the section below).
 The filtering mechanism allows for recursion.
 See below for some examples.

-Get data elements with id property ID1 or ID2:
+Get data elements with id property ID1 and aggregation operator "sum":

-    /api/dataElements?filter=id:eq:ID1&filter=id:eq:ID2
+    /api/dataElements?filter=id:eq:ID1&filter=aggregationOperator:eq:sum

 Get all data elements which have the dataSet with id ID1: